Nile Cruise Booking

 Construction of a tomb usually lasted six years, beginning with each new reign.
 The design of each tomb varies throughout the period in which they were built and it is interesting to see the progression of shape and decoration from the earliest ones to the later Ramesside tombs.

-The text in the tombs are from the Book of the Dead, the Book of the Gates and the Book of the Underworld.
+The text in the tombs are from the Book of the Dead, Book of the Gates and Book of the Underworld.

-Tomb of Rameses VI: The early excavation of this tomb forestalled the discovery of Tutankhamun much smaller, earlier tomb that lay below it.
-The tomb was actually begun for the ephemeral Ramses V (1147—1143 BC) and continued] by Ramses VI (1143—1136 BC), with both pharaohs apparently buried here.
+Tomb of Ramses VI: The early excavation of this tomb forestalled the discovery of Tutankhamen much smaller, earlier tomb that lay below it.
+The tomb was actually begun for the ephemeral Ramses V (1147-1143 BC) and continued by Ramses VI (1143-1136 BC), with both pharaohs apparently buried here.

-Its decoration has an emphasis on astronomical scenes and texts, which include the Book of Gates, Book of Caverns, Books of the Heavens and for the first time, Book of the Earth.
+Its decoration has an emphasis on astronomical scenes and texts, which include the Book of Gates, Book of Caverns, Book of the Heavens and for the first time, Book of the Earth.

 A superb double image of Nut decorates the ceiling of the burial chamber, where only part of the sarcophagi remain.
 Following the tomb ransacking a mere 20 years after burial, the mummies of both Ramses V and Ramses VI were moved to Amenhotep II’s tomb where they were found in 1898 and taken to Cairo.